 - HP secure whitelisting — Validates firmware and notifies IT of any issues.

 - HP Runtime Intrusion Detection — Monitors devices and halts operations for reboot if malware is detected.

 - Intuitive Policy Editor— Continuous assurance of security policy settings helps correct non-compliant devices.

 - Security information and event management system — Real-time threat detection and analysis protect data in transit.

-Contact the IT specialist team at Yeo & Yeo Consulting, an HP Silver Partner, today at (800) 607-1446 for details about the advantages secure HP printers can bring to your organization.
+Contact the IT specialists at Yeo & Yeo Computer Consulting, an HP Silver Partner, today at (800) 607-1446 for details about the advantages secure HP printers can bring to your organization.
 Or check out the new infographic, “Defending the Digital Workplace with Print Security.”

 Spiceworks survey of 309 IT decision-makers in North America, EMEA, and APAC, on behalf of HP, Nov 2016.

 Based on HP review of 2016 published security features of competitive in-class printers.